 - Antioxidant or anti-inflammatory supplements - such as vitamin C, alpha-lipoic acid (ALA), or curcumin.

 - Cholesterol medications - those with the ApoE4 gene may response to simvastatin (whereas E2 may respond better to atorvastatin/pravastatin).

 Comprehensive wellness often starts with personalized medical testing.
 Patients of LifeScape are often encouraged to test for factors like the ApoE gene to determine best proactive measures.
-If you’re ready to work with a physician who’s proactive about your care consider enrolling in LifeScape’s Concierge Care program.
+If you’re ready to work with a physician who’s proactive about your care, request a Meet & Greet to learn more about enrolling in LifeScape’s Concierge Care program.